WordPress/gutenberg/docs/explanations/architecture/styles.md

 This means that the typography block support will do all of the things (create a UI control, bind the block attribute to the control, etc) except serializing the user values into the HTML markup.
 The classes and inline styles will not be automatically applied to the wrapper and it is the block author's responsibility to implement this in the `edit`, `save`, and `render_callback` functions.
 See [this issue](https://github.com/WordPress/gutenberg/issues/28913) for examples of how it was done for some blocks provided by WordPress.

+Note that, once `__experimentalSkipSerialization` is enabled for a group (typography, color, spacing) it affects all block supports within this group (font size, line height, and font family within typography, and so on).
+There's [ongoing work](https://github.com/WordPress/gutenberg/pull/36293) to be able to disable block supports individually, you can follow that issue to check the status.

 ### 3. User-provided Global Styles

 TODO.